 Timestamp request and reply

-Timestamp request and reply messages are used to calculate the round trip time.
+Timestamp request and reply messages calculate the round trip time.
 It is the time required by an IP datagram to travel between two hosts or routers.
 This pair of messages are also used for synchronizing the clocks of two machines (hosts or routers).

 - ICMPv4 protocol is a network layer protocol.

-- ICMPv4 protocol is an error reporting protocol and it reports an error that occurs while IP datagram travels from source host to the destination host.
+- This protocol is an error reporting protocol.
+And it reports an error that occurs while IP datagram travels from the source host to the destination host.

-- ICMPv4 is a message-oriented protocol which is used in assistance with IP protocol as IP protocol lack in error reporting.
+- ICMPv4 is a message-oriented protocol that is used in assistance with IP protocol as IP protocol lack error reporting.

-- ICMPv4 message is encapsulated in IP datagram before passing it to datalink layer.
+- Ip datagram encapsulates ICMPv4 message before passing it to datalink layer.

 - ICMPv4 is classified into two types of error messages and query messages which are also further classified as you can see above.

-In version 6 of TCP/IP protocol suite ICMPv4 is also revised and version 6 of ICMPv6 is introduced.
+In version 6 of the TCP/IP protocol suite ICMPv4 is also revised with addition to version 6 of ICMPv6.
 The two internet debugging tools that utilize ICMPv4 are ping and traceroute.